-Certificate of Survey and Accuracy in Accordance with the Standards and Practice for Land Surveying in the State.

-On the face of each map prepared for recordation there shall appear a certificate acknowledged before an officer authorized to make acknowledgments and executed by the person making the survey or map including deeds and any recorded data shown thereon.
-The certificate shall include a statement of error of closure calculated by latitudes and departures.
-Any lines on the map which are not actually surveyed must be clearly indicated on the map and a statement included in the certificate revealing the source of the information.
-The certificate shall take the following general form:

-by me) (an actual survey made un (Other); that the ratio of precision nap was (drawn by me) (drawn under my supervision) from (an actual survey made der my supervision) (deed description recorded in Book, Page, etc.) as calculated by latitudes and departures is 1:, (that the boundaries not s plotted from information found in Book, Page); that this map was 47-30, as amended.

-Witness my original signature, regis stration number and seal this day of, A.D.
-20
+establish minimum building setback lines as noted.
+Date Date Certificate of Survey and Accuracy i in Accordance with the Standards and Practice for Land Surveying in the State. authorized to make acknowledgmer recorded data shown thereon.
+The departures.
+Any lines on the map wh nts and executed by the certificate shall include hich are not actually surv shall appear a certificate acknowledged before an officer e person making the survey or map including deeds and any a statement of error of closure calculated by latitudes and veyed must be clearly indicated on the map and a statement mation.
+The certificate shall take the following general form: State of North Carolina, County by me) (an actual survey made und (Other); that the ratio of precision surveyed are shown as broken lines prepared in accordance with G.S.
+4 der my supervision) (dec as calculated by latitud s plotted from informati 7-30, as amended. (drawn under my supervision) from (an actual survey made ed description recorded in Book, Page, etc.) des and departures is I:, (that the boundaries not ion found in Book, Page); that this map was Witness my original signature, regis tration number and sea al this day of, A.D.
+20 Registered Land Survey yor Official Seal Registration Number -

-Registered Land Surveyor

-Official Seal

-Registration Number